 The Jewish Quarter (Josefov) in Prague is located between the Old Town Square and the Vltava River.
-The torrid history of the former Jewish Ghetto began in the 13th century, when Jewish people were ordered to vacate their disparate homes and settle in this one area.
-Over the centuries, with Jews banned from living anywhere else in Prague, and with new arrivals expelled from Moravia, Germany, Austria and Spain joining them, ever more people crowded in to the quarter.
-To add to this, inhabitants of the ghetto were forced to endure structural changes at the whim of the emperor or whichever ruler exercised control over them.
-The latest occurred in 1893-1913, when a number of buildings were flattened and the layout of the streets was remodelled.
-Fortunately, most of the significant historic buildings were saved from destruction, and they remain a testimony to the history of the Jews in Prague.
+While their is evidence for early 10th century settlement of the area, the torrid history of the former Jewish Ghetto began in the 13th century, when Jewish people were ordered to vacate their disparate homes and settle in this one part of town.
+Over the centuries, with Jews banned from living elsewhere in Prague, and with new arrivals expelled from Moravia, Germany, Austria and Spain joining them, ever more people crowded in to the quarter.
+To add to this, inhabitants of the ghetto had to endure structural changes enforced at the whim of the emperor or whichever ruler exercised control over them.
+The latest of these occurred in 1893-1913, when many buildings were flattened and the layout of the streets was remodelled.
+Fortunately, most of the significant historical buildings were saved from destruction, and they remain a testimony to the history of the Jewish people in Prague.
 They form the best preserved complex of historical Jewish monuments in Europe.
-The Jewish Quarter has: six synagogues, including the Spanish Synagogue, Maisel Synagogue and the Old-New Synagogue; the Jewish Ceremonial Hall; and the most remarkable, the Old Jewish Cemetery.
-The monuments even survived Nazi occupation in the 20th century; Adolf Hitler intended to preserve the Jewish Quarter in Prague as a “Museum of an Extinct Race”.
-To this end, the Nazis plundered Jewish artefacts from other occupied territories and brought them to Prague to form part of the museum.
+The Jewish Quarter has: six synagogues, including the Spanish Synagogue, Maisel Synagogue and the Old-New Synagogue; the Jewish Ceremonial Hall; and the remarkable Old Jewish Cemetery.
+The area even survived Nazi occupation in the 20th century; Adolf Hitler intended to preserve the Jewish Quarter in Prague as a “Museum of an Extinct Race”.
+To this end, the Nazis plundered Jewish artefacts from other occupied territories and brought them to the Jewish Quarter in Prague to form part of the museum.

 Today, the most significant historical monuments in the

-Note: To explore the Jewish Quarter, we recommend the Jewish Quarter Tour.
-With such a turbulent history and so many stories attached to the area, it is difficult to overstate how much a guide can bring to your understanding of it.
+With such a turbulent history, and with so many wonderful traditions and legends attached to the area, it is difficult to overstate how much a guide can bring to your understanding of it all.

 Old Town & Jewish Quarter Tour